 Of course, it didn’t take long for us to discover one another.
 Kevin and I both came from Greensboro and from Lincoln Jr. High.
 (Five Lincoln students went to Virginia prep schools that year under the Anne C. Stouffer Foundation.
 Veda Howell went to Foxcroft, another girl went to Chatham Hall whose name I can’t remember.).
 I don’t remember if we came together officially or if we just gravitated to a center.
 Gaines, Long and Jones were the big brothers we went to for advice.
 Ron Lipscomb and I had classes together.
 And we all played football that first fall: Ron, Art, Wayne and Gary on JV, Terry, Ronald, and I on Junior Orange, Kevin and Wayne Williams on Junior Black.
 In my second year I gravitated to cross country after showing some promise as a middle distance runner the previous spring.
 Several of us continued together in winter track, though Ronald Lipscomb early on distinguished himself in JV basketball in the winter, as did Ron Long in varsity baseball in the spring.

 My favorite teachers.
 Dave Bloor tripled as my earth science teacher, track and cross country coach and assigned academic adviser.
 He was definitely one of my favorites.
 I learned so much from Mr. Bloor, in the classroom and on the track.
 I will never forget him.
+Bob Vasquez, my Spanish teacher, started me off on a language learning track (he was also my basketball coach, though his best efforts at converting me to basketball fell short).
 Wilfred Grenfell ranks right at the top; I lived for his history lectures, and he, more than any other, bears the blame for my insatiable curiosity about Middle East issues and about foreign affairs in general.
 Robin Breeden, our dorm guy, maybe we called him dorm master, would invite us into his apartment for tea and biscuits and tell us about the time he swam the English Channel.
 How I adored those “civilizing” chats.
-And the Bond couple, Tom and Vicki, with whom I studied both Spanish and French, started me out on a foreign language track that continues until today, with Portuguese and Arabic added along the way.
+And the Bond couple, Tom and Vicki, with whom I studied both Spanish and French, fueled my thirst for foreign language skills that continues until today, with Portuguese and Arabic added along the way.

 Still, though, for reasons perhaps imagined and perhaps real, thoughts lingered and grew within me that I really didn’t “belong.”
 Those thoughts reached a height in the spring of my second year, a growing and gnawing loneliness that I couldn’t explain or even understand.
 At the end of my second year, I told myself I would not return.
 The loneliness and alienation I felt at Woodberry, I would later come to learn, had a lot less to do with Woodberry and a lot more to do with me and my emergence from adolescence and puberty.
-It would stay with me through college, where, like a ship without a rudder, without an anchor, and without a means of propulsion, I bounced around for four long, uncertain years.
-Finally, in 1978, the year I should have graduated from college, I left school at mid term, degree-less, and enlisted in the Navy’s Nuclear Power program and the submarine force.
-It was there that I finally hit my stride.
+It would stay with me through college, where, like a ship without a rudder, without an anchor, and without a means of propulsion, I bounced around for three long, uncertain years, changing my major almost every semester, back and forth from electrical engineering to biology to economics.
+It was actually an interesting combination.
+Finally, midway through 1978, the year I should have graduated from college, I left school at mid term, degree-less, and enlisted in the Navy’s Nuclear Power program and the submarine force.
+It was there that I finally hit my stride, serving four years in engineering billets on the USS Hammerhead (SSN-63) and the USS Michigan (SSBN-727(B)).

 In the intervening years, I lost track of everybody.
 I bumped into Ron Lipscomb on Duke’s campus, maybe in 1976.
+A girl I dated knew Wayne Williams, also at Duke.
 Kevin Miller (God rest his soul) and I had mutual friends in Greensboro.
 In 1985, I went back and finished college and upgraded my Navy status from enlisted to commissioned.
 My tenure as a commissioned officer was of limited duration; I finished my four-year obligation and transferred to State and the Foreign Service in 1992.

 I stumbled on Ron Long’s name in the late 90’s and got back in touch.
 Ron put me in touch with Art Gaines, who by that time was doing humanitarian relief work in East Africa.
 Following assignments in Guinea-Bissau, London, Angola and Ghana, I landed a Washington job also covering East Africa.
 I thought maybe our paths would cross on many trips I made to Khartoum, but it wasn’t to be.”